-Based on the information provided in the declaration, Customs will:
+Based on the information provided in the declaration Customs will:

 - Identify whether a CITES permit is required - Assess the regulatory risk of the export/import.
-This decision is often made by an automated risk assessment module that is part of the Customs/other border control authority's data processing system - Decide whether the goods are automatically cleared, undergo a documentary check or are physically inspected.
-This decision is usually made by the risk assessment module - Check the validity of CITES permits and the consistency of data between the Customs declaration and the CITES permit - Update the information in the CITES permit and submit the updated permit to the designated Management Authority.
+This decision is often made by an automated risk assessment module which is part of the Customs data processing system - Decide whether the goods are automatically cleared, undergo a documentary check or are physically inspected.
+This decision is usually made by the risk assessment module - Check the validity of the CITES permits and the consistency of data the between Customs declaration and CITES permit - Update the information in the CITES permit and submit the updated permit to the Management Authority.

-From the perspective of the CITES convention Customs/border control authorities support four important business processes:
+From the perspective of the CITES convention Customs supports four important business processes:

-Customs/designated border control authorities assess whether a CITES permit is required for the import or export of this species.
-This is not a straight forward task.
-On the Customs declaration form, goods are classified according to the Harmonised System (HS) code while CITES species are classified by another classification scheme.
+1. Customs assess whether a CITES permit is required for the import or export of this species.
+This is not a straight forward task as in the Customs declaration form the goods are classified according to the Harmonised System (HS) code while CITES species are classified by another classification scheme.
 Therefore the Customs data management system has no means to decide in an automated manner whether the export of the declared goods requires a CITES permit if the declarant has not listed the CITES permit number in box 44.

-For the automation of the CITES permit process, it is very important that the Management Authority works together with Customs on national level to identify the most important CITES species that are traded by the country and to include references in the HS table used by the Customs data management system.
+For the automation of the CITES permit process it is very important that the Management Authority works together with Customs to identify the most important CITES species that are traded by the country and to include references in the HS table that is used by the Customs data management system.
 This way the Customs data management system can alert the Customs inspection services if a declaration is submitted with an HS code that may relate to CITES controlled species.